 Dr. Stacy Trasancos

-She is a frequent guest on Catholic media, including Relevant Radio, Ave Maria Radio, EWTN, Catholic Answers Live, Subject Matters with Sebastian Gomes, and The Journey Home.
-She has written numerous articles for Catholic publications and is the author of Science Was Born of Christianity: The Teaching of Fr.
+She is a frequent guest on Catholic media, including Relevant Radio, EWTN, and Catholic Answers Live.
+She has written numerous articles for Catholic and academic publications and is the author of Science Was Born of Christianity: The Teaching of Fr.
 Stanley L. Jaki and Particles of Faith: A Catholic Guide to Navigating Science (Ave Maria Press), which has also been published as a textbook for Catholic high schools and colleges.
 She has also written a Catholic Answers booklet 20 Answers: Bioethics and writes the Science column for the National Catholic Bioethics Quarterly.
 He new book, co-authored with Fr.
 George Elliott, is Behold, It is I: Scripture, Tradition, and Science on the Real Presence.

 Dr. Trasancos lives with her family in Hideaway, Texas.
 With over three decades of scholarly pursuit and parenting experience, she is passionate about leading souls to Christ while keeping it real.